dusanlazic/avala/docs/docs/server/flag-ids.md

 └── submitter.py
 ```

-Next step is writing the flag ID fetching script.
+The next step is writing the flag ID fetching script.

 - [x] [Create an empty directory on your server](./index.md) ✅
 - [x] [Write the **submitter** script](./submitter.md) ✅